GeniXCMS/GeniXCMS/SECURITY.md

 ## Supported Versions

-aWe are supporting securities update for these versions
+We are supporting securities update for these versions

 | Version | Supported          |
 | ------- | ------------------ |